 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Hello.
-I offer individual counselling and psychotherapy, couples counselling, and supervision.
+I offer individual counselling, Jungian psychotherapy and psychoanalysis, Jungian sandplay therapy, couples counselling, and supervision.
 Therapy can be short-term or long-term.
 Usually people work with me in an open-ended way, which means that we continue until you feel that you're ready to start winding down.

 My way of working is integrative - I integrate several approaches.
 One of these is Jungian, which means that I see our work together as a part of your unfolding journey throughout life.
 My work is also person-centred: you are valued for who you are, and you decide what you want to focus on in our sessions.